masolimano/maneage/README-hacking.md

 ---------

-When batch processing is necessary (no manual intervention, as in a reproduction pipeline), shell scripts are usually the first solution that come to mind.
+When batch processing is necessary (no manual intervention, as in a reproducible project), shell scripts are usually the first solution that come to mind.
 However, the inherent complexity and non-linearity of progress in a scientific project (where experimentation is key) make it hard to manage the script(s) as the project evolves.
 For example, a script